luoluobuli/cse15l-lab-reports/Lab7/LabReport4.md

 ![Image](screenshot6.png)
 **Key pressed:** `Ctrl R` `add<enter>`
 I searched for the command `git add ListExamples.java` I executed earlier in the command history.
-This command adds the updated ListExample.java to staging.
+This command adds updated ListExample.java to staging.
 **Key pressed:** `Ctrl R` `commi<enter>`
 I searched for the command `git commit -m "change index1 to index2"` I executed earlier in the command history.
 This command is used to commit my change.